stephensl/RB139/study_guide/sg_full.md

   ## When can you pass a block to a method
-    If you want to do anything in your method with a block other than execute it with yield, then you really want a Proc.
-We create a Proc by calling a method with an explicit block parameter (&parameter).
+    If you want to do anything in your method with a block other than execute it with `yield`, then you really want a `Proc`.
+We create a `Proc` by calling a method with an explicit block parameter (`&parameter`).
 Now the block has been converted into an object that can be referenced and passed around.
-There is really no other way to convert a block to a Proc because the only place that blocks exist are in method invocations.
+There is really no other way to convert a block to a `Proc` because the only place that blocks exist are in method invocations.

   ## &:symbol
+    - Using `&:symbol` tells Ruby to convert the `Symbol` to a block.
+    - If symbol is already a `Proc` then Ruby can easily convert it to a block.
+    - If symbol is not a `Proc`, Ruby will attempt to convert it to a `Proc` by calling `to_proc` on it.
+    - If `to_proc` is not defined, Ruby will raise an error.
+    - Now that it is a `Proc` Ruby can convert it to a block.

+    ```ruby
+    def my_method
+      yield(2)
+    end

+    my_method(&:to_s) # => "2"
+    ```

+    This is the same as:

+    ```ruby
+    def my_method
+      yield(2)
+    end

+    a_proc = :to_s.to_proc          # explicitly call to_proc on the symbol
+    my_method(&a_proc)              # convert Proc into block, then pass block in.
+Returns "2"
+    ```

+    - `&:to_s` is converted to a block, which is then passed to `my_method`.
+    - `&:to_s` is converted to `{ |num| num.to_s }`

   ## Arity of blocks and methods

+  Arity describes the number of required arguments for a method or block.
+Blocks and `Proc` objects are demonstrate lenient arity rules, and will not raise an error if the wrong number of arguments are passed to them.
+If extra arguments are passed to a block or `Proc`, they are ignored.
+If too few arguments are passed to a block or `Proc`, the missing arguments are set to `nil`.

+  Methods and `lambda`s have strict arity rules, and will raise an error if the wrong number of arguments are passed to them.

 # Testing With Minitest

+MiniTest is a testing framework that is included in the Ruby standard library.
+It is a bundled gem shipped with default Ruby installation.
+We use it primarily for regression testing, which is testing that our code still works after making changes to it.

   ## Testing terminology

+  Test suite: A collection of tests that are grouped together and run together.
+Test suite includes all tests for a particular project.

+  Test: A certain situation or context in which tests are run.
+A test may contain one or more assertions.

+  Assertion: Actual verification step to confirm that the data returned by the code under test is what we expect.

   ## Minitest vs. RSpec

+  Minitest allows us to write tests that look like Ruby code, while RSpec uses a domain-specific language (DSL) that is more verbose and less readable.

+  Minitest is included in the Ruby standard library, while RSpec is a gem that must be installed.

   ## SEAT approach

+  - Setup: Prepare the test environment by creating objects and setting up data.
+  - Exercise: Execute the code under test.
+  - Assert: Verify that the code under test behaves as expected.
+  - Teardown: Clean up the test environment by removing objects and data.

+  The SEAT approach is commonly used in testing, and is the basis for the Minitest framework.

   ## Assertions

+  Assertions are the verification steps that confirm that the code under test behaves as expected.
+Minitest provides a number of assertions that we can use to test our code.
+Common assertions include:
+    - `assert_equal` - Asserts that the expected value is equal to the actual value.
+    - `assert_nil` - Asserts that the value is `nil`.
+    - `assert_includes` - Asserts that the collection includes the specified value.
+    - `assert_raises` - Asserts that the specified error is raised.
+    - `assert_instance_of` - Asserts that the object is an instance of the specified class.
+    - `assert_same` - Asserts that the two objects are the same object.
+    - `assert_output` - Asserts that the specified output is printed to `STDOUT` or `STDERR`.
+    - `assert` - Asserts that the expression is truthy.
+    - `refute` - Asserts that the expression is falsey.
+    - `assert_match` - Asserts that the pattern matches the string.